 There is a comprehensive booklet of the interesting history of the church available from the church.

-Click here to read the sad story of the Gethin family who have so many graves in Kingsland churchyard :
+Click the titles below to read the sad story of the Gethin family who have so many graves in Kingsland churchyard :

 The Wesleyan Chapel